HighOverseer/AngeloCapstoneProject-BangkitAcademy2023/README.md

 #### Steps Taken

+1. **App Development:**
+   - Utilized Kotlin with the Android Native Framework for coding functionalities.
+   - Integrated data retrieval from the team-made API for fall detection.
+   - Implemented functionality to detect falls in a live video stream.

-1. **UI Design:**
+2. **UI Design:**
    - Designed the primary layout of the application's user interface.
    - Focused on emergency call functionalities and push notifications for fall detection alerts.

-2. **App Development:**
-   - Used Kotlin with the Android Native Framework for coding functionalities.
-   - Integrated data retrieval from the team-made API for fall detection.

 3. **Testing and Optimization:**
    - Conducted thorough testing to ensure seamless functionality.